Comprehensive Assessment of Spoken Language

 - save you time and energy

-- is available for both Windows and Macintosh on one CD-ROM!
+- Available for both Macintosh and Windows (only compatible up to Windows XP) on one CD-ROM!

 We offer an online CASL ASSIST demonstration and a sample CASL ASSIST print-out in a PDF file format.
 The online demonstration will provide you with a brief snapshot of the CASL ASSIST in a Flash file format.
 The PDF download provides a complete sample report in a printable format.